 Allison Blair supports the Australia-based forestry operations team through management of compliance and legal obligations across New Forests’ investments in Australia and New Zealand.
 She also manages the administrative and titling aspects of land properties managed by New Forests and is supporting the development and maintenance of operational compliance systems.
 Allison has over ten years’ experience in property law and has worked with a number of legal firms in Sydney, acting on a wide variety of property transactions.
 She has extensive experience in handling leasing and conveyance matters across all of the states in Australia and coordinated many property legal due diligences for national institutional clients.
 Allison has bachelor degrees in Law (Honours Class II) and Economics from the University of Sydney.
 Allison is admitted to practice as a solicitor and barrister in New South Wales.

-Matthew Crapp is responsible for the operational management of assets in Australia and New Zealand, with primary responsibility for the operational activities of New Forests’ softwood estate.
-He has more than 20 years of forest management experience, having worked in a range of senior roles in state-owned forestry corporations in New South Wales and Victoria.
-Matthew has a Bachelor of Science – Forestry from the Australian National University and an Executive MBA from the Royal Melbourne Institute of Technology.
+Matt Crapp is responsible for the operational management of the ANZFF2 and ANZFF3 fund assets in Australia and New Zealand.
+He has more than 20 years of operational forest management experience.
+Prior to joining New Forests Matt worked in a range of senior roles in state-owned forestry corporations in New South Wales and Victoria.
+Matt has a Bachelor of Science in Forestry from the Australian National University and an Executive MBA from the Royal Melbourne Institute of Technology.

 Alexander Kuprasov supports the acquisition and investment process for New Forests’ investment activities in the Australia-New Zealand region.
 This includes contributing to the development of the investment pipeline, managing the due diligence process, contributing to financial modelling, and supporting reporting to the Investment Committee and clients.
 Alex has over 12 years of professional experience, spanning both operational and investment roles.
 Before moving permanently to Australia, he was a principal at a Kiev-based private equity fund, managing over $650 million of investments from IFIs, institutional investors and family offices.
 Earlier, he held a number of roles in leading Norwegian, US, and Ukrainian property companies, where he identified, structured, and executed real estate transactions.
 Alex has a Bachelor of Business from International Christian University in Kiev and an MBA from Melbourne Business School.